Oleg-Krivosheev/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Data Overview

-30 volunteers performed 6 different activities while wearing a smartphone.
+30 volunteers (a.k.a. subjects) performed 6 different activities while wearing a smartphone.
 The smartphone captured and stored various data regarding their movements.

 ## Measurement Files Description